imdea-software/remeddos/doc/configuration.md

 REMeDDoS comes with a web interface, in which one can edit and apply new routes.

+### First steps

+Whenever you start the app for the first time you can either load every object manually or use (or create) the already made for this application, this fixtures are located inside each application folder and just need to be loaded with the following command:

+	python3 manage.py loaddata <fixture_path>

+If you're running the command with docker it would look something like this:

+	docker-compose run --rm web python3 manage.py loaddata <fixture_path>

 ### Docker - Commands

 See what container are running:

 	docker ps